Which place is cheaper, Brussels or Copenhagen?

 Copenhagen is a laid-back, progressive, and friendly city.
 Since it's a large city, you'll find plenty of things to do.
 The famous beauty of this place is one of the main draws.
 It's also known for shopping, museums, and nightlife.

-Brussels is a historic, cosmopolitan, and multicultural city.
+Brussels is a multicultural, historic, and cosmopolitan city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 Visitors also love the food, shopping, and museums.

 Let's take a look at the differences and similarities between Brussels and Copenhagen.
 Then, you can decide for yourself which place is better for your next trip.